Urban Sociology - Syllabus

 303 Urban Sociology - Wiggins, Cleon - Independence - KC Accelerated - Park Univ -

-Syllabus - Department of Sociology - Saginaw Valley State
+- Department of Sociology - Saginaw Valley State University

-Urban sociology course documents: University of Chicago is the origin of Urban Sociology
+sociology course documents: University of Chicago is the origin of Urban Sociology in the

 1- The New Urban Sociology by Mark Gottdiener, McGraw-Hill 1994.

 2- Streetwise by Elijah Anderson, University of Chicago Press 1990.